Integrated and Holistic Strategies for Mitigating Human Trafficking and Migrants Smuggling (Undocumented, Irregular and Forced Migration)

 Are you already or do you want to be at the forefront of the global efforts to stem the tide of the Human Trafficking and Migrants Smuggling Menace?

-If you have even the slightest passion or interest in eliminating the Human Trafficking and Migrants Smuggling (modern day slavery) epidemic particularly, those that involves children, you can't afford to miss-out on this event.
+If you have even the slightest passion, zeal, enthusiasm and/or interest in eliminating the Human Trafficking and Migrants Smuggling (modern day slavery) epidemic particularly, those that involves children, you can't afford to miss-out on this event.

 Join us at this purposefully designed actionable workshop which is redefining the future of the international efforts to guard against the deadly phenomenon that has become a blot on the conscience of humanity.